digimezzo/vitomu-windows/README.md

 This software uses code of <a href=http://ffmpeg.org>FFmpeg</a> licensed under the <a href=http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html>LGPLv2.1</a> and its source can be downloaded <a href="https://github.com/FFmpeg/FFmpeg">here</a>

-## Deprecated ##
+## Important ##

-This project is deprecated and will not be updated anymore.
-Please download the new version at: https://github.com/digimezzo/vitomu-electron
+This project will not be updated anymore.
+The new version is available here: https://github.com/digimezzo/vitomu